Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 15.md

         - Vallen _did_ see, but he says that we should speak to other wizards -- he doesn’t know enough about [[Tarot Cards|her Tarot]] to say anything definitively
         - He has a story to tell her, but that’s going to be saved for when we’re on the road again
 - As Camille is burying the bodies, Cal suggests that we burn them
-    - Vallen has radiant damage to do the thing, but Camille is too concerned to let him do anything -- they cast _==Guiding Bolt== on the bodies and incinerates them
+    - Vallen has radiant damage to do the thing, but Camille is too concerned to let him do anything -- they cast _<span style="color:rgb(197, 124, 22)">Guiding Bolt</span> on the bodies and incinerates them
-- Camille spends 10 minutes ritual casting ==Tiny Hut==, and the gang winds down to rest.
+- Camille spends 10 minutes ritual casting <span style="color:rgb(197, 124, 22)">Tiny Hut</span>, and the gang winds down to rest.